How many pieces of software did it take to run your last Public Relations campaign?

 - SSL certificate: These digital security certificates let users know they’re not on a bogus site.
 They ensure encrypted connections between the browser or user’s device and the server or website they’re connecting to.

 - Accessibility and compliance: Many organizations are required to have an accessible website by law (including their newsroom) and the Web Content Accessibility Guidelines are the best place to see which requirements this entails and determine whether your provider will be able to fulfill them.
 The World Wide Web Consortium (W3C) ensures that code is built according to a set of quality standards, and they are also concerned with accessibility.

-- Browser compatibility: Most people have preferred browsers, so it’s important to check that your tool will work just as well in Chrome and Mozilla Firefox as it would on Safari, Opera or even Microsoft Edge.
+- Browser compatibility: Browser compatibility: Most people have preferred browsers, so it’s important to check that your PR reporting software will work just as well in Chrome and Mozilla Firefox as it would on Safari, Opera, or even Microsoft Edge.